Pain, few gains for investors as markets slumped in 2022

 Netflix, Warner Bros.
 Discovery and other big entertainment companies tumbled in 2022 as streaming services struggled amid increased competition and rising inflation stifled advertising spending.

-Streaming services had to contend with a return to normal for many people who had been stuck at home because of lockdowns or other restrictions during the height of the COVID-19 pandemic.
+Consumers who’d been cooped up during the pandemic went out and turned off their streaming services.
 The sheer number of streaming options also left companies in a fierce fight for viewers’ attention.

-Streaming giant Netflix lost about half of its value after a steep drop in viewers in the year’s first half.
-Disney felt the pinch from lower advertising revenue, but the diversified entertainment giant’s stock held up better than most competitors.

-Warner Bros.
-Discovery also struggled with advertising revenue, and it axed several films including “Batgirl” as it shifted strategy and looked to trim costs.

 — Damian Troise